GriffithsLab/brainmodes2025-website/content/register.md

 | Non-Trainee         | $150           | $250        |

 All planning to attend, go to the [EventBrite page](https://www.eventbrite.com/e/brainmodes2025-tickets-1402713918089?utm-campaign=social&utm-content=attendeeshare&utm-medium=discovery&utm-term=listing&utm-source=cp&aff=ebdsshcopyurl) to register.
-There are a limited number of places available for registrants of all categories.
+Due to space restrictions, there are a limited number of places available for registrants of all categories.